(Because Wikipedia entries don’t tell the full story!)

 There is a profile of me (alongside some real fishermen!) for The Kiwi Fisherman’s Guide to Life by Mike Rendle and Ian Chapman.
 HarperCollins, 2012.
 ISBN: 9781869508975

 I’ve reviewed books on Radio New Zealand, The Press newspaper (1997-2012) and North and South magazine (2010-Covid).
-Recent contributions to other periodicals include New Zealand Memories (#115, #119, #124, #127, #140), takahe poetry journal (#87), the Phantom Billstickers Poetry on the Streets project, New Zealand Rugby News (March 2020, Sept 2020), North and South (February 2021) and AudioCulture, ‘the noisy library of New Zealand music’: NZ musical comedy Flight of the Conchords Fred Dagg Billy T James Kids of 88
+Contributions to other periodicals include New Zealand Memories (#115, #119, #124, #127, #140, #173) takahe poetry journal (#87), the Phantom Billstickers Poetry on the Streets project, New Zealand Rugby News, Forest and Bird and AudioCulture, ‘the noisy library of New Zealand music’.

 Kathrin Simon’s FADE.
 Photographic exhibition of historic Hokianga churches.
 TSB Wallace Arts Centre Pah Homestead, Auckland Art Week; No 1 Parnell gallery, Rawene; Whangarei Art Museum; Depot Artspace, Devonport.
 Also featured in Art New Zealand Number 160, Summer 2016-17.